 Hybrid vehicles and new technologies

-Horizon Utilities was an early adopter in the introduction of hybrid vehicles into its fleet.
+Alectra Utilities was an early adopter in the introduction of hybrid vehicles into its fleet.
 Our first hybrid Escape was placed in service in 2005 and another seven were added the following year.
 Currently, in 2015, there are 10 Escapes in the fleet.
-While hybrid vehicles are considered superior in fuel efficiency and lower carbon emissions, Horizon monitors and tests these perceptions.
-An early fuel consumption comparison of non-hybrid SUVs against the hybrid vehicles employed by Horizon found that the hybrid Escapes used considerably less fuel and emitted less CO2 gas.
+While hybrid vehicles are considered superior in fuel efficiency and lower carbon emissions, Alectra monitors and tests these perceptions.
+An early fuel consumption comparison of non-hybrid SUVs against the hybrid vehicles employed by Alectra found that the hybrid Escapes used considerably less fuel and emitted less CO2 gas.

 The tandem axle, single bucket hybrid electric plug-in vehicle in our St. Catharines service centre was one of the first of its kind in Ontario.
 This bucket truck can operate the bucket boom, emergency warning lights, and cab heating and cooling systems for up to six hours at the job site on battery power alone.
 This system eliminates the need for idling, reducing fuel consumption and emissions.